-Just how well do you know your birthday star?
-This game is where the party guests are put under the spotlight and grilled by the guest of honor.
-Before you play this game, you should put together a list of at least 100 questions in advance, so players don’t run out of things to ask during the game.
+So how well do you know your birthday guest of honour?
+This game test your party guests by putting them under the spotlight.
+Before you play this game, you should sit down with the friend having the birthday and put together a list of at least 100 questions, so people don’t run out of things to ask during the game.

-Bring everyone together, then place a chair in front of them, and explain how this is the Birthday Hot Seat.
+Bring everyone together, then put a chair at the front of the room, and explain to them that this is the Birthday Hot Seat.
 Then nominate someone to sit in the chair.
-The other party guests are given 30 seconds to fire as many questions about the birthday guest of honour at the seated player, who must get as many of them as right as possible.
-When the 30 seconds are up, the next player takes over.
+The other guests are then given 30 seconds to fire as many questions about the birthday friend as they can.
+When the 30 seconds are up, the next player takes the hot seat.

-This party game is part memory game, part physical, with you as the referee.
-You will need a large playing area so that there’s plenty of room for people to move around it.
-Get everyone sat or stood in a circle.
-Each person must make a hand motion (or leg motion, if you’re all standing).
-Go around the circle and have everyone present their move.
-Everyone needs to memorise these as best they can.
+This party game is part memory game, part physical, with you acting as the referee.
+You will need a large playing area so people have plenty of room to move around in.
+Ask everyone to stand in a circle and explain how the game works.
+Each person will be asked to make a hand or leg movement.
+Go around the circle and have everyone present their movement.
+Everyone needs to memorise what everyone else is doing as best they can.

 Never Have I Ever

-You can play this game while sat or standing in a circle or around the dinner table.
-Nominate someone to start the game, and when they do, they must say “Never have I ever…” and finish the sentence with something they have never done.
-Some good examples can be: travelled to South America, riding on a motorbike, used a typewriter.
-If someone has done it, they must hold up one finger; if no one in the group as done it, the question asker must hold up a finger.
-Keep the game going until one person has 3 fingers up; they’re out of the game.
+You can play this game while sitting at the dinner table or standing around a circle.
+Pick someone to start the game by saying “Never have I ever…,” and then finish the sentence with something they have never done.
+Some examples could be: travelled to South America, ridden a motorbike, used a typewriter.
+If someone has done it, they need to hold up one finger; if no one has done it, keep asking until somebody has.
+The first person to reach three fingers is out of the game.

 There are many variations to this game.
-You can knock someone out at 5 fingers.
-Whoever gets to 5 fingers first has to do a crazy dare.
-You can also make the questions as daring as you like, depending on the type of friends you’re playing with.
+You can knock someone out at five fingers.
+Whoever gets to five fingers first has to do a crazy dare.
+You can make the questions as daring as you like, depending on the type of friends you’re with.

-If you do go the daring route, make sure all your friends are comfortable and onboard with it, you don’t want anyone to feel alienated or anxious during the game.
+If you do go the daring route, make sure your friends are onboard with the rules before you play.

 The Laughing Game

 Love birthday party games for adults with no set up whatsoever?
-This game is for you.
-Even though the game is called the Laughing Game, laughing is actually how you lose.
+This game is perfect for you.
+Even though this game is called the Laughing Game, laughing is actually how you lose the game.

-First of all, decide as a group 5 words to ban for the duration of the game.
-Think of commonly used ones, for example, “happy”, “birthday”, “presents”, “drink”, “cake”.
-Even the guest of honor’s name.
-Players must now catch one another saying the forbidden word
+Before the game starts, you need to decide as a group five words to ban for the duration of the game.
+Think of commonly used ones that suit your event, for example, “happy,” “birthday,” “presents,” “drink,” “cake”, even the guest of honour’s name.
+Players must now catch one another saying the forbidden word.

 You don’t have to use the words like happy or birthday.
 You might choose words around to a memory you all share or a favourite thing you like doing together, for example baking or hiking.